 After entering (and losing) a writing contest in 4th grade, Lori knew she wanted to grow up and make children’s books (she got prepared for rejection at a very early age.)
 At that point in her life, Lori planned to be the author, and her best friend would be the illustrator.
 In college, Lori studied art and all kinds of writing.
 A few years later, she earned her teacher credential.

 In total, Lori has published over 80 stories for children.
 Many of her favorites have appeared in the Los Angeles Times Kids’ Reading Page and Highlights and she’s done multiple non-fiction series with Capstone Press.
-Her latest book, QUAKE CHASERS: 15 Women Rocking Earthquake Science published by Chicago Review Press April 2022.
+Her latest book, QUAKE CHASERS: 15 Women Rocking Earthquake Science is published by Chicago Review Press April 2022.

 Lori spent many years as an elementary teacher in Bellflower, California where her focus was science and writing.
-As a science/literacy specialist, Lori was lucky enough to use a science lab, complete with green tree frogs, a saltwater tank, a ball python, and garden as her classroom.
-Using animals and plants made it easy to teach science, literacy and environmental stewardship to her students.
+As a science/literacy specialist, Lori was lucky enough to use a science lab, complete with green tree frogs, a saltwater tank, a ball python, and a garden as her classroom.
+Using animals and plants made it easy to teach science, literacy, and environmental stewardship to her students.
 She moved onto middle school English (and learned quickly how to chase two-legged creatures around the classroom instead of the four-legged.)
 Lori currently teaches high school English and presents at schools and writing festivals all over Southern California.

-When at home in Orange, California, she loves to watch Monarch caterpillars in her native garden, hang out and eat Greek food with her husband, son and daughter (while her 2 unruly pups vacuum up all the crumbs.
+When at home in Orange, California, she loves to watch Monarch caterpillars in her native garden, hang out and eat Greek food with her husband, son, and daughter (while her 2 unruly pups vacuum up all the crumbs.
 Opa!)
-Lori hopes, that through her work, readers may find hope, love and inspiration, especially during times that seem more dark than light.
+Lori hopes that, through her work, readers may find hope, love ,and inspiration, especially during times that seem more dark than light.